Administrative Roles

 • Assisting Executive Director with strategic plan review and progress

-• Organizing the Advisory Board meetings
+• Organizing Advisory Board meetings

 • Being proactively involved with arts education advocacy partnerships